Novation257/Nations-Refounded/readme.md

 Nations Refounded is a resource management and colonization RTS game where players build cities on a resource-rich continent.

 # Installing/running
-Nations Refound can be downloaded by clicking this [link](https://github.com/cs340-25/Nations-Refounded/blob/main/ClientApp/builds/Nations-Refounded_0.1.1.exe), then selecting download from the three-dot menu in the top right.
+Nations Refound can be downloaded by clicking this [link](https://github.com/Novation257/Nations-Refounded/blob/main/Releases/Nations%20Refounded%200.1.1.zip), then selecting download from the three-dot menu in the top right.
+Extract the zip folder's contents (the exe and pck files must be in the same folder), and run the exe to start the game.
 Nations Refounded *should* be compatible with modern Windows and Mac machines.

 # How to play